A Guide to Equity Index Construction (2nd edition)

 In the face of an ever-evolving climate landscape, Climate-Related Financial Risk - Arguments, Analytics and Regulations provides a critical resource for financial professionals aiming to understand and mitigate the profound implications of climate change on the financial industry.

-Esteemed authors Tony Hughes and Sergio Scandizzo take readers on a comprehensive journey which delves into the multifaceted aspects of climate-related financial risk.
+Esteemed authors Sergio Scandizzo and Tony Hughes take readers on a comprehensive journey which delves into the multifaceted aspects of climate-related financial risk.
 They offer a thorough analysis of current climate scenario and stress testing methodologies, of regulatory expectations and essential tools for effective risk management.

 Their book provides guidance on what to look for in scenario-based stress test reports, enhancing financial practitioners’ ability to critically assess such documents.
 Each type of financial risk—credit, market, liquidity, and operational—is thoroughly examined in the context of climate change, with practical guidance on modelling and mitigation strategies.